-Providing a feasible solution at the start can help improve the time to optimality.
+Providing an initial feasible solution to Gurobi can help reduce the overall solve time.
 A MIP start can be provided either by using the Start variable attribute or by loading a MIP start (.mst) or a solution (.sol) file.

 A related option is Variable hints.
 These values guide the solver throughout the solving process.
 If you know that a variable is likely to have a certain value in the solution, you can set the variable hint to help Gurobi find a solution.